 - 2 teaspoons granulated sugar

-- 1/2 cup sour cream (not lowfat or light), plus an additional tablespoon or two if needed
+- 1/2 cup sour cream (not lowfat or light), plus an additional tablespoon or three if needed

 - In a medium bowl, lightly whisk together the flour, salt and sugar.